Mindful of the Underserved Includes People With Visual DisabilitiesPublished on

 The exclusion of people with visual disabilities begins at a young age.
 There seems to be a gap in what literacy is, and the question of who is deserving of literacy.
 Literacy outcomes relate to poverty, wellness, and life expectancy.

 Visual Impairment (VI) teachers teach students who are blind braille literacy.
 However, many school districts have a limited number of VI teachers, if any at all.
-Today, only 8.5% of students are proficient in braille.
-In 1960 over 50% of students who were blind or had low vision were literate in braille.
+In a poll taken in 2009 amongst 6,000 students who were blind or visually impaired, only 8.2% identified as being braille literate.
+In 1960, that percentage was as high as 50%.

 The Reality of Equality for People with Blindness and Visual Disabilities